My Church is a project built for God's glory and is based on Christian values.

 Please also be aware that this privacy notice is a brief summary of our data protection practices.
 Please read our data protection policy if you're looking for a more in-depth explanation of our data protection policies and procedures.

 The author behind the My Church project is Edan Joseph Brooke.
 Edan works as an IT support technician but is also experienced as a web developer.
-He volunteers as a youth leader at a Vineyard church in England (Community Vineyard Manchester).

 My Church is a registered as a data controller with the ICO (registration reference